aarianv/rejuvinate/README.md

 u can use arrow keys OR the premade buttons

+power up every time the score is divisible by 4.4

 [ next up:

-add power ups

 add color skins